 Healthy Servings for Seniors provides nutrition education classes for low-income senior citizens in Rhode Island that build upon the Seniors Farmers Market coupon program (see coupon distribution locations).
 The program offers hands-on opportunities and incentives to buy fresh, healthy food.
-Healthy Servings for Seniors began in 2011 and we now work in partnership with URI SNAP Ed in the communities of Providence, Woonsocket, West Warwick and Pawtucket to provide both education and delicious, nutritious food!
+Healthy Servings for Seniors began in 2011 and works in partnership with URI SNAP Ed in communities across Rhode Island to provide both education and delicious, nutritious food!

 2014 Classes: Where to Participate